SSR-Med/wip/README.md

 2. /chat
   1. POST: Let the user make queries to the chatbot, you are able to search products, rates for currencies and even convert prices for your searched products

+## Future should do improvements
+1. Don't save the data in a CSV, save it in a relational DB like PostgreSQL.
+(Add more fields too, like currency type, changelogs, etc)
+2. A better approach could be using a vectorized database for auto-generated chat (product search), use Pinecone.

 ## Project setup

 ```bash